 The given pie chart illustrates the percentage of people of different nationalities residing in Australia, whereas the table shows demographical figures which are classified according to urban and rural areas.
 The initial impression from the pie chart is that the vast majority of Australian people claim their ancestry to be of Australian origin.
 It is also noticeable that most Australian people, regardless of their ethnicity, are city dwellers.

-According to the pie chart, Australian ethnicity makes up nearly three fourths of the total population.
+According to the pie chart, Australian ethnicity makes up nearly three-fourths of the total population.
 This is followed by the figure for people coming from the UK (7%) and New Zealand (3%).
-People of Chinese and Dutch ethnicity, on the other hand, made up a negligible 1-2%.
+People of Chinese and Dutch ethnicity, on the other hand, make up a negligible 1-2%.

 Task 2: Countries should try to produce all the food for the population and imports as little food as possible.
 To what extent do you agree or disagree?